-IN1.2 Common Data Environment
+IN1.2 Common Data Environment for Operations and Maintenance

-The use of a common data environment (CDE), which is a single source of information to collect, manage, and disseminate information can facilitate collaboration between project team members and helps avoid duplication and mistakes.
+The use of a common data environment for operations and maintenance (CDE O&M), which is a single source of information to collect, manage, and disseminate information can facilitate collaboration between FM team members and helps avoid duplication and mistakes.
 With increasing specialisation and isolation of technologies and processes, systems often operate in silos and result in incoordination that lead to wastage in time, materials and manpower.
-To address these silos, a Common Data Environment for Asset Information Management (CDE for AIM) solution and workflow should be established for managing information during operational stage of the assets.
-A CDE shall be a combination of workflow and information storage solutions, to support the information management process for the asset(s)1.
+To address these silos, a Common Data Environment for Operations and Maintenance (CDE O&M) solution and workflow should be established for managing information during operational stage of the assets.
+A CDE O&M shall be a combination of workflow and information storage solutions, to support the information management process for the asset(s)1.